Retirement Living Hub

 If you are an adult child assisting your parents, consider these guidelines:

 • Respect Their Pace: Your parents have accumulated a lifetime of possessions.
 They may need more time to process each item than you anticipate.
 Avoid rushing them, as this can cause resistance and emotional distress.
+Dorothy certainly needed her time, especially with things like her old elementary school librarian awards.

 • Offer Practical Help, Not Just Advice: Your parents likely need physical help with sorting, lifting, and organizing.
 Offer to do the heavy lifting, take items to donation centers, or research professional services.
+Our daughter Karen’s advice was what finally convinced Dorothy to move: “Mom, the grandkids want YOU, not the house.”
+That was the turning point.

 • Be a Good Listener: Encourage your parents to share stories behind items.
 Sometimes, the act of telling the story is enough, helping them let go of the physical object while retaining the memory.
 This acts as valuable relationship advice.